 Your annual benefit statement

-As a deferred member you'll receive an annual benefit statement from us detailing what your pension benefits are as at 31 March each year.
+As a deferred member you'll receive an annual benefit statement from us detailing what your pension benefits are at 31 March each year.

 We aim to send your deferred annual benefit statement by the end of May or early June each year.